mvnmgrx/kiutils/docs/usage/development.rst

 Development
 ===========

-To start developing, clone the repository and install ``kiutils`` from source while being in the repository root folder:
+To start developing, clone the repository:

 .. code-block:: text

    git clone https://github.com/mvnmgrx/kiutils.git
    cd kiutils
-   pip install -e .

-Doing it this way, changes in the source will be reflected to the current Python environment automatically.
-No need to reinstall after making changes.

-For generating test reports as well as the documentation, install development requirements:
+For generating test reports as well as the documentation, install the development requirements:

 .. code-block:: text